Svendsen92/Data-Collection-Device/README.md

 3. sudo pip install mysql-connector-python --> (Used for interaction with mySQL database)
 4. Used to install mariaDB on linux --> [tutorial link](https://raspberrytips.com/install-mariadb-raspberry-pi/)

-The Libraries required to be installed on the computer:
-1. TBD
-2. TBD

 <br>
 Now the libraries & programs needed should be ready.